-How to prepare the planning of your wedding for 2017 and still be able to enjoy the holiday season
+How to prepare the planning of your wedding for the new year and still be able to enjoy the holiday season

 As we all have seen, the holiday season is swiftly approaching.
 Dreaded by some, much looked forward to by others.
 When you’re busy planning your wedding, planning for the holidays is just another thing to add to your long list of things to do.
 So how do you go about planning your wedding in this busy period while still being able to enjoy the time you can spend with your family and loved ones?
 Well, it might be easier than you might think.